 Course Special Lectures on Agricultural Bioinformatics II

 (Course code:3912112)

 Instructor Gen Sakurai, Yoshihiro Ohmori

-Lecture 6/9 (Fri), 6/16 (Fri), 6/23 (Fri), 6/30 (Fri)
+Lecture 6/7 (Fri), 6/14 (Fri), 6/21 (Fri), 6/28 (Fri)

 dates University of Tokyo students only

 Outside students On-demand distribution available

 (Distribution period from 8/1 to 12/26,

 Assignment submission until 10/31)

-In this lecture, to learn the basics of building a simulation model in each crop cultivation system, we will learn the method of mathematically modeling and stimulating the growth of plants, the relationship between plants and meteorology, and plant-physiological phenomena.
+In this lecture, to learn the basics of building a mathematical model in each crop cultivation system, we will learn the method of mathematically modeling and simulating the growth of plants, the relationship between plants and micro-meteorology, and plant-physiological phenomena.
 We aim to use this lecture as a starting point for constructing mathematical models of biological phenomena such as plant growth and the dynamics of minerals in plants.
 Lectures will include instruction on important mathematical models relating to agrometeorology, plant growth, and the dynamics of minerals and coding exercises on the formulas.
+In this lecture, we will learn the basic knowledge of them using R, so even those without experience with R can take this course.

-- 1. Formulation of plant light reception and transpiration - 2.
-Formulation of photosynthesis and plant growth - 3.
-Basics of water potential, diffusion equation, and the dynamics of water in soil - 4.
-Mathematical modeling of water flow in plants
+1. Modelling of plant light reception and transpiration

+2.Modelling of photosynthesis and plant growth

+3.Basics of water potential, diffusion equation, and the dynamics of water in soil

+4. Modeling of water flow in plants